thomasf/drone-mvn/DOCS.md

 Use the mvn plugin to upload files and build artifacts to maven repositories.

-`drone-mvn` is mainly targeted at publishing builds of non Java projects since maven/gradle usually handles the java ones without help.
+`drone-mvn` is mainly targeted at publishing builds of non Java projects since maven/gradle usually handles Java projects without needing additional help.

 [Sonatype Nexus (OSS)](http://www.sonatype.org/nexus/) is a great solution for storing build artifacts of any type.
 Nexus has a very configurable